tanamim/jodeki/README.md

 White Paper: A Decentralized Autonomous Knowledge Exchange
 ===
 ## Executive Summary <!-- omit in toc -->
 Jodeki *[ʤoʊdəki]*, meaning "good job" in Japanese, is a platform that offers knowledge exchange service over decentralized network.
 It is also a name of the service itself, driven by an ambitious and altruistic endeavor to tackle two major problems in modern society: 1) skewed information on the Internet fueled by ads, and 2) difficulty of earning a livelihood under the current money system.
-By applying blockchain and cryptocurrency technologies, Jodeki invented a unique incentive structure to bring solutions to those concerns through its knowledge exchange service.
+By applying blockchain and cryptocurrency technologies, Jodeki has invented a unique incentive structure to bring solutions to those concerns through its knowledge exchange service.
 Since blockchain technology is encapsulated, users can use this service without thinking about the technology.

 ## Contents <!-- omit in toc -->
 1. [Introduction](#introduction)